Lagamal: Associations with other deities

-Lagamal was regarded as the son of Urash, the tutelary god of Dilbat (not to be confused with the earth goddess).
-In a Neo-Babylonian god list from the temple of Nabu in Babylon Lagamal appears after Urash and his wife Ninegal.
+Lagamal was regarded as the son of Urash, the tutelary god of Dilbat (not to be confused with the similarly named earth goddess).
+The relationship between them is confirmed by a passage from the god list An = Anum (tablet V, line 45).
+His mother was Ninegal.
+In a Neo-Babylonian god list from the temple of Nabu in Babylon Lagamal appears after Urash and Ninegal.
 In an incantation against field pests, Lagamal appears alongside Urash's sukkal (attendant deity) Ipte-bit.

-The god list An = Anum equates Lagamal with Nergal.
+The text AfK 2 and the god list An = Anum (tablet VI, line 8) equate Lagamal with Nergal.

 In Susa Lagamal was associated with Ishmekarab and the underworld judge Inshushinak.
 Nathan Wasserman refers to Lagamal and Ishmekarab as a couple.

-A late Assyrian copy of a Babylonian text refers to Lagamar as "king of Mari" (LUGAL ša Mā-riki), despite the deity being only rarely attested in documents from that city.
-Sources pertaining to travels of a statue of Lagamar from Terqa associate her with the god Ikšudum, whose name is possibly derived from the phrase "he seized."
-In the god list An = Anum the same name refers to one of the dogs of Marduk, but it is regarded as implausible that the other Ikšudum should also be understood as a subordinate of the tutelary god of Babylon.
+A late Assyrian copy of a Babylonian text refers to Lagamar as the "king of Mari" (LUGAL ša Mā-riki), despite the deity being only rarely attested in documents from that city.
+Sources pertaining to travels of a statue of Lagamal from Terqa associate her with the god Ikšudum, whose name is possibly derived from the phrase "he seized".
+In An = Anum the same name refers to one of the dogs of Marduk, but it is regarded as implausible that the other Ikšudum should also be understood as a subordinate of the tutelary god of Babylon.

+Lagamal and Ikšudum appear together multiple times in other texts from Mari, seemingly traversing back and forth between Mari and Terqa.
+Durand suggests that Lagamal (who he views as a goddess) and Ikshudum were a couple.
+Guichard, who views Lagamal as a god, also suggests that Lagamal and Ikshudum were a couple, but also mentions that judging from the text relating to fashioning statues for both of them, it seems to imply that they have the same appearance and so they could also be twins.
+Charpin argues that the city gods of Terqa was the pair Lagamal and Ikshudum, whereas Dagan functioned as the lord of the entire region, in a similar fashion to Enlil and Ninurta for Nippur.

+Lagamal was called the first-born son of Enlil in the Epic of Zimri-Lim, which Guichard suggests implies that Lagamal was the child of Dagan, and suggests that Lagamal’s role in the epic was reminiscent of the traditional role of Ninurta.
+Guichard also connects a text inquiring whether or not to give the statues of Lagamal and Ikshudum lion heads was ideological influence from the character of Ninurta.

 Worship

-The oldest attestation of worship of Lagamar is a seal inscription from the Sargonic period.
-Statues of this deity are attested in documents from Ur from the Ur III period..
+The oldest attestation of worship of Lagamal is a seal inscription from the Sargonic period.
+Statues of this deity are attested in documents from Ur from the Ur III period.
 A temple dedicated to Lagamal was located in Dilbat, and displays of personal devotion, such as using the formula "servant of Lagamal," are common in documents from this location.